Kathumar: Economy

 The main occupation of residents is farming.
 A Hindustan Petroleum gas agency has been started here, Desraj Gas Agency, situated on the Reta road in Kathumar.

 Health

 Gomati Devi Jan Seva Nidhi operates an eye clinic.

 Transport

 Direct buses are available to Delhi, Jaipur, Bharatpur, Mathura, Agra and Alwar.

 The nearest airport is in Jaipur.

 One railway station is also present in the nearby town of Kherli.
 Kathumar's distance from Kherli Railway station is about 10 km.
 It is also connected to Brijnagar.

 Tourism

-Famous temple of Dhaulagarh Devi is 3 km away from Noorpur village.
+Famous temple of Dhaulagarh Devi is 12 km away from tehsil head quarters.